-This property has a civil defence shelter:
+This property has 2 civil defence shelters:

-Location Protection grade Location of equipment The ground floor of building A S1 In the civil defense shelter
+Location Protection grade Location of equipment The loose fittings storeroom of staircase A S1 In the civil defense shelter The loose fittings storeroom of staircase J S1 Civil defence shelter

-The civil defence shelter is in class S1.
+Two of the civil defence shelters is in class S1.
 The civil defence shelter in protection class S1 is a newer shelter, built after 1971.
 It is possible to stay in this shelter model for long time periods.
 The shelter has a manually operated or mechanical air intake machinery, equipped with a pre-filter and an activated carbon particle filter.